Sowmyad15/8_Week_SQL_Challenge/Dannys_Diner/Danny_diner_Solution.md

 | ----------- | ----- | --- |
 | A           | 2     | 25  |
 | B           | 3     | 40  |

-Before becoming a member
-- Customer A spent $25 on 2 items.
-- Customer B spent $40 on 3 items.

 ***